oracle/oracle-database-operator/docs/observability/README.md

 ```

 ### Working with Sidecars to deploy Promtail
-The fields `spec.sidecars` and `spec.sidecarVolumes` provide the ability to deploy container images as a sidecar container
+The fields `spec.sidecar.containers` and `spec.sidecar.volumes` provide the ability to deploy container images as a sidecar container
 alongside the exporter container.

-You can specify container images to deploy inside `spec.sidecars` as you would normally define a container in a deployment.
+You can specify container images to deploy inside `spec.sidecar.containers` as you would normally define a container in a deployment.
 The field
-`spec.sidecars` is of an array of containers (`[]corev1.Container`).
+`spec.sidecar.containers` is an array of containers (`[]corev1.Container`).

-For example, to deploy a Grafana Promtail image, you can specify the container and its details as an element to the array, `spec.sidecars`.
+For example, to deploy a Grafana Promtail image, you can specify the container and its details as an element of the `spec.sidecar.containers` array.
 ```yaml
   sidecar:
     containers: